WatMat1127/V2R/optimizer/README.md

+This is the latest version of the optimizer for the VLAO calculation (at April 9, 2025).
+For the original version, please see [VLAO/optimizer](https://github.com/WatMat1127/VLAO/tree/main/optimizer).

 # How to Run
 ## Step 0.
 Set GRRMsub command
 Set up your computer enviroment so that a GRRM job can be executed with the following command: `GRRMsub filename`.